shovelandsandbox/Yodle/README.md

 })
 ```

-Level, message and code can all be json.
-Do whatever you want with them.
-Later on they will be searchable or used as tags!
-Also note the projectId; eventually http://www.yeti.com will have some GUI features for you to use to manage projects but for now you'll probably also want to master:
+The message be an object and can be searched as such.
+Do whatever you want with it!
+A projectId can be found when a new project is created using the command line or possily a GUI:

 ## Advanced Client Usage